Promoting British Values at Sylvester Primary Academy

 Pupils are encouraged to participate in leadership opportunities that not only develop their skills but could potentially impact on a large number of pupils– For example, we have a Peer Mediators who support pupil well being and extremely successful Sports Leaders.
-Pupil’s at The Sylvester accept personal and social responsibility in many ways.
+Pupil’s at Sylvester Primary Academy accept personal and social responsibility in many ways.

 Respect is at the core of our school ethos and is modelled by pupils and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
 Staff, children and governors have agreed a set of general principles which promote behaviour.
 These principals are underpinned by our values of respect, fairness and inclusion.

 We believe that with every right comes a responsibility.

 When each of us takes responsibility for what we do, we make our school a better place.

 We believe that ‘we are what we do’ and together we can make big changes to our school, our community and our world.

 We believe that all children and adults have the right to be listened to and the responsibility to listen to others

 We believe that all children have the right to learn and all staff have the right to teach.

 We promise to support, praise and reward good behaviour.